Dedicated to Teaching and Learning in Today's Global Classroom

 Each year the congress attracts about 100 persons from more than three dozen countries.
 The major focus of the upcoming meeting will be on new practices that create and develop a multicultural approach to learning and living.
-There will be a welcome and keynote address followed by two full days of sessions and panels on 5-6 December.
+There will be a welcome and keynote address followed by two full days of sessions and panels on 4-5 December.
+A special half-day session will be conducted on Saturday morning, 6 December, to accommodate those who cannot attend during the week.

-Approximately 55 individual presentations will be scheduled for the 12th Annual Worldwide Forum on Education and Culture.
+Approximately 55 individual presentations will be scheduled for the 13th Annual Worldwide Forum on Education and Culture.
 To submit an abstract or to participate, please see the Registration page for complete details.
-The deadline for consideration of all abstracts is Friday, 17 May 2013.
+The deadline for consideration of all abstracts has been extended to 16 June 2014.

 - ESL Skills and Cross-Translation